tuanyuan2008/style-transfer/README.md

   --output_dir $DRG_MODEL_OUT
   ```

 This configuration is with 1 K80 Tesla GPU with 12 GB GPU Memory (AWS p2.xlarge instance).
 The batch size can be modified based on the max_seq_length.
-The code can be used with multiple GPUs and batch size can be increased proportanally.
-For p2.8xlarge, train_batch_size = 256 and for p2.16xlarge, train_batch_size=512. **All the sentences with number of tokens > max_seq_length will be removed from the training.**
+The code can be used with multiple GPUs and batch size can be increased proportionally.
+For p2.8xlarge, suggested train_batch_size = 256 and for p2.16xlarge, train_batch_size=512. **All the sentences with number of tokens > max_seq_length will be removed from the training.**

 ### 5. Style transfer on test data:
   * Run **_OpenAI_GPT_Pred.ipynb_** for generating style transfer on the test data.